Steering Committee: Project Leads

 Thanks to funding provided by Environment and Climate Change Canada’s Climate Action and Awareness Fund, this project was carried out by a talented and hardworking staff team.
-One team member, Janet Patterfung, is currently working with Energy Mix Productions to seek future opportunities for the Green Resilience Project.
+We continue to be grateful for the passion, compassion, and expertise they contributed during their time with the Green Resilience Project.

 Jessie Golem, Engagement Coordinator, August, 2021 – April, 2022

 Jessie Golem is a photographer and advocate for basic income.
 Her portrait series, Humans of Basic Income, highlights the stories of the recipients of the prematurely cancelled Ontario Basic Income Pilot, and has reached international audiences, as well as influenced policy on all levels of Canadian government, helping to bring the conversation of basic income to the forefront.

 Why is this project important?
 Climate change is already impacting and changing the lives of everyone, and the need for decisive, forward-thinking action to address its impacts has never been more important.
 I believe in building a better world, and I see the intersectionality between so many issues, including climate justice and economic justice.
 I want to build that better world by helping to ensure that nobody gets left behind and we can have a net-zero Canada where everyone can live, succeed and thrive.